 Graduates at the Library complete a nine month work placement where they will be rotated through various Branches and Divisions, such as Preservations, Exhibitions and Digitisation and Photography, which enables our graduates to gain new skills and experience in information management specialities including cataloguing.

 Graduates at the Library enjoy a working environment that is challenging and rewarding, as well as supportive and collaborative.
 They receive the support of a mentor, a buddy and networking opportunities with past graduates within the Library and in the wider Australian Public Service.

-While The National Library of Australia generally seeks graduates in the following fields, all graduates from specialty areas are welcome to apply:
+While the Library generally seeks graduates in the following fields, all graduates from specialty areas are welcome to apply: